 Time on Page

-Also, an engagement metric, time on page tells you how many seconds your visitors spend on average on each webpage.
+Another important engagement metric, time on page tells you how many seconds your visitors spend on average on each webpage.

-If you have a handle on these KPIs across each of the areas we’ve listed, you’ll feel confident in spending your advertising budget knowing what you’re getting in return.
+If you have a handle on these advertising KPIs across each of the areas we’ve listed, you’ll feel confident in spending your advertising budget knowing what you’re getting in return.
 It’ll take the guesswork and stress out of it, giving you more peace of mind as well as revenue growth.